-Also called “gallant style” in France and Italy, or “sensitive style” (empfindlich) in Germany and Austria, this ornate, highly decorated, elegant, light, playful, gentle, somewhat effeminate (even “camp”) style came to its peak in music, architecture, painting, sculpture, fashion, decoration etc in the latter half of the 1700’s.
+Also called “gallant style” in France and Italy, or “sensitive style” (empfindlich) in Germany and Austria, this ornate, highly decorated, elegant, light, playful, gentle, somewhat effeminate (even “camp”) style came to its peak in music, architecture, painting, sculpture, fashion, decoration etc in the second half of the 1700s.
 The “Rococo” style was like a stepping stone (a bridge) between the Baroque and Classical periods.
 If the Baroque period was pleasing to the gods, and the Classical period to noble ideals ….. well the Rococo period sought only to please (and more especially to tease) the senses.

-Tchaikovsky‘s “Rococo Variations” is a brilliant evocation of this style, although written over 100 years after this aesthetic had faded away.
+Tchaikovsky‘s “Rococo Variations” is also a brilliant example of this style, although written over 100 years after this aesthetic had faded away.
 A sort of “Romantic-Rococo crossover”, it combines profound Romanticism with a virtuosic display of Rococo delights.
 It’s not really surprising that this work was composed by Tchaikovsky, whose extraordinarily delicate and sensitive nature lends itself so well to both Romantic and Rococo aesthetics.